pjambet/blog/content/posts/toy-redis-clojure.md

   #{"GET" "SET"})
 ```

-Next we'll update the `request-for-command` function to return a `hash-map` with all the details that `handle-db` needs:
+Next we'll update the `request-for-command` function to return a hash map with all the details that `handle-db` needs:

 ```clj
 (defn key-value-request